ARM-Finance/ARM/protocol/governance/README.md

 Token metadata changes (name and symbol) must be initiated by a **metadataManager** address.
 - Manager: `Team Multisig`

-## ⠧ Multisend
-Multisend is a simple contract that allows the sender to transfer multiple token balances in one transaction.

-## ⠧ Vault
-Vaults are used to lock up tokens without providing any voting power (unlike Vesting).

 ## ⠧ Supply Manager